sebsto/amplify-ios-workshop/BOA332/instructions/content/30_add_authentication/20_client_code.md

 What did we add ?

-- line 2-3 : we import Amplify libraries
+- line 2-4 : we import Amplify libraries.
+ClientRuntime is part of the AWS SDK, it is just required to change the logging verbosity of the AWS SDK for Swift.

-- line 19-21 : we initialize Amplify
+- line 23-25 : we initialize Amplify

-- line 36-72 :  we add an `Amplify.Hub.listen(to: .auth)` switch statement to listen for changes in authentication status.
+- line 41-77 :  we add an `Amplify.Hub.listen(to: .auth)` switch statement to listen for changes in authentication status.
 That code calls `self.updateUI()` to update the `isSignedIn` flag inside the `userData` object.
 SwiftUI will automatically trigger a user interface refresh when the state of this object changes.
 You can learn more about SwiftUI binding in [the SwiftUI documentation](https://developer.apple.com/documentation/swiftui/state_and_data_flow).

-- line 93-113 : we add an `authenticateWithHostedUI()` method to trigger the UI flow using Cognito's [hosted web user interface](https://aws.amazon.com/premiumsupport/knowledge-center/cognito-hosted-web-ui/).
+- line 98-119 : we add an `authenticateWithHostedUI()` method to trigger the UI flow using Cognito's [hosted web user interface](https://aws.amazon.com/premiumsupport/knowledge-center/cognito-hosted-web-ui/).

-- line 116-122 : we add a `signOut()` method to sign the user out.
+- line 122-129 : we add a `signOut()` method to sign the user out.

 Before proceeding to the next steps, **build** (&#8984;B) the project to ensure there is no compilation error.